 Choosing which adorable puppy or kitten to take home with you is not the hardest part about being a pet owner, unfortunately.
 Very real responsibilities make themselves known once the life of another creature relies on you from day to day.
 Loving a pet is rewarding and fulfilling – but it can be hard work.
 Thinking through the following elements of ownership will ease your burden as a pet owner and will ultimately make your pet happier.

-Be sure to spay or neuter your pet when they are young.
-Ideally, you should do so by their first birthday (pets are usually full grown by then).
+Be sure to spay or neuter your pet as recommended by your veterinarian.
 Unless you are an experienced breeder, a lot of unnecessary issues can arise from intact males or females going into heat.

-According to WebMD, spaying a female before she goes into her first heat will greatly reduce the risk of mammary tumors later in life.
+According to WebMD, spaying a female before she goes into her first heat may reduce the risk of mammary tumors later in life.
 Also, with so many homeless dogs living today – and abandoned animals being euthanized – spaying or neuter helps stem this overpopulation in a small way.

 Get your pet vaccinated when it’s a pup or kitten as well as when it’s older.
 Vaccinations are a critical component of routine care to safeguard your pet against major viruses.